 This MSc course provides a thorough introduction to advanced topics in Computer Science, including emerging approaches to human interaction with computational systems, novel architectures such as clouds and the rigourous engineering needed to develop cutting-edge applications such as large-scale data mining and social networks.

-The course is rooted in the established research strengths of the School and will offer you the opportunity to gain an in-depth understanding of an area of specialisation during the main research project where you will work as integral members of our research groups.
+The course is rooted in the established research strengths of the School and will offer you the opportunity to gain an in-depth understanding of an area of specialisation during the main research project where you will work as an integral member of our research groups.
 You will apply your knowledge and skills to tackle a significant problem, which will prepare you for a graduate career in the IT

 industry or for further study.